Action film

 Sylvester Stallone as John Rambo in Rambo III (1988).
 The film was released in the decade where the term action became its own unique genre routinely in terms of promotion and film reviews.

-The action film is a film genre that predominantly features chase sequences, fights, shootouts, explosions, and stunt work.
+Action film is a film genre that predominantly features chase sequences, fights, shootouts, explosions, and stunt work.
 The specifics of what constitutes an action film has been in scholarly debate since the 1980s.
 While some scholars such as David Bordwell suggested they were films that favor spectacle to storytelling, others such as Geoff King stated they allow the scenes of spectacle to be attuned to storytelling.
 Action films are often hybrid with other genres, mixing into various forms such as comedies, science fiction films, and horror films.

 While the term "action film" or "action adventure film" has been used as early as the 1910s, the contemporary definition usually refers to a film that came with the arrival of New Hollywood and the rise of anti-heroes appearing in American films of the late 1960s and 1970s drawing from war films, crime films and Westerns.
 These genres were followed by what is referred to as the "classical period" in the 1980s.
-This was followed by the post-classical era where American action films were influenced by Hong Kong action cinema and the growing using of computer generated imagery in film.
+This was followed by the post-classical era where American action films were influenced by Hong Kong action cinema and the growing use of computer generated imagery in film.
 Following the September 11 attacks, a return to the early forms of the genre appeared in the wake of Kill Bill and The Expendables films.

-Scott Higgins wrote in 2008 in Cinema Journal that action films are both one of the most popular and popularly derided of contemporary cinema genres, stating that "in mainstream discourse, the genre is regularly lambasted for favoring spectacle over finely tuned narrative."
-Bordwell echoed this in his book, The Way Hollywood Tells It, writing that the reception to the genre as being "the emblem of what Hollywood does worst."
+Scott Higgins wrote in 2008 in Cinema Journal that action films are both one of the most popular and popularly derided of contemporary cinema genres, stating that "in mainstream discourse, the genre is regularly lambasted for favoring spectacle over finely tuned narrative".
+Bordwell echoed this in his book The Way Hollywood Tells It, writing that the reception to the genre as being "the emblem of what Hollywood does worst".

 Characteristics

 In the Journal of Film and Video, Lennart Soberson stated that the action film genre has been a subject of scholarly debate since the 1980s.
 Soberson wrote that repeated traits of the genre include chase sequences, fights, shootouts, explosions, and stunt work while other scholars asserted there were more underlying traits that define the genre.
-David Bordwell in The Way Hollywood Tells It wrote that audiences are "told that spectacle overrides narrative" in action cinema while Wheeler Winston Dixon echoed that these films were typified by "excessive spectacle" as a "desperate attempt to mask the lack of content."
+David Bordwell in The Way Hollywood Tells It wrote that audiences are "told that spectacle overrides narrative" in action cinema, while Wheeler Winston Dixon echoed that these films were typified by "excessive spectacle" as a "desperate attempt to mask the lack of content".
 Geoff King argued that the spectacle can also be a vehicle for narrative, opposed to interfering with it.
 Soberson stated that Harvey O'Brien had "perhaps the most convincing understanding of the genre", stating that the action film was "best understood as a fusion of form and content.
-It represents the idea and ethic of action through a form in which action, agitation and movement are paramount."
+It represents the idea and ethic of action through a form in which action, agitation and movement are paramount".